Semester:

 Offered:

-How do patterns of American economic, political and social inequality shape our policy responses to working families, immigration, poverty, COVID 19, and immigration?
+How do patterns of American economic, political, and social inequality shape our policy responses to working families, immigration, and poverty?

-In a period of contentious politics, Americans are debating fundamental issues about economic wellbeing and social justice.
+In a period of contentious politics, Americans are debating fundamental issues about economic wellbeing, social justice, and the state of our democracy.
 How can the nation expand opportunity and security for workers and families following years of rising socioeconomic inequalities and shifts in the relationship of families to work?
+What is the relationship between rising economic inequality and rising political partisanship?
+How has ongoing partisan polarization and the design of our political institutions affected U.S. responses to social issues?
 How do we regulate immigration and citizenship and cope with surges in refugees and asylum seekers?
-How have ongoing partisan polarization and rising economic inequalities influenced U.S. responses to the current COVID-19 pandemic and the accompanying economic crisis?
-Controversies in these areas are bitter and persistent, and this course will introduce students to the ways the United States has dealt with each of set of challenges.
+Controversies in these areas are bitter and persistent, and this course will introduce students to the ways the United States has dealt with each set of challenges.